Accelerate the development of the lagging top of the pectoral muscles with these 7 effective strategies, exercises and techniques!

 1. Start with a basic (multi-joint) exercise for the upper chest

 The simplest and most obvious solution to focus on lagging areas is to make them the primary goal on the day of training.
-Thus, instead of starting with a bench press on a horizontal bench, use an incline
+Thus, instead of starting with a bench press on a horizontal bench, do incline bench press.

 You will definitely notice that if you do not put the exercises for the upper chest at the end of the workout, you will be able to perform more repetitions with a heavier weight.
 Exposing muscle fibers to a greater load than usual, you will receive additional incentives for their growth.